hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 {: .source}

 > ## Permission errors
-> If you run into a premission error, use `sudo docker run ...` as a quick fix.
+> If you run into a permission error, use `sudo docker run ...` as a quick fix.
 > To fix this for the future (**recommended**), see [the docker docs](https://docs.docker.com/install/linux/linux-postinstall/).
 {: .callout}